-WHO’S YOUR CONSERVATION CHAMPION?
+WHO IS YOUR CONSERVATION CHAMPION?

-The ‘David Shepherd Conservation Award’ was launched last year in memory of our Founder, David, to commend remarkable contributions to conservation.
+The David Shepherd Conservation Award was launched in 2017 in memory of our Founder, David, to commend remarkable contributions to conservation.
 This year we’re celebrating ‘Conservation Champions’ around the world!

 Our finalists are just a few of the incredible, unsung conservation champions working at David Shepherd Wildlife Foundation (DSWF) funded projects.
 They were nominated by their project, shortlisted by our panel of independent judges and then you voted and helped us choose the winner!

-The ‘Conservation Champion’ 2018 will receive a specially designed award trophy plus an iconic David Shepherd print and their project will also receive £1,000, kindly supported by Helen Clifford in memory of her father who loved David’s work and was passionate about wildlife.
+The ‘Conservation Champion’ 2019 will receive a specially designed award trophy plus an iconic David Shepherd print and their project will also receive £1,000, kindly supported by Helen Clifford in memory of her father who loved David’s work and was passionate about wildlife.

 Here are the nominees:

 Organisation: Wildlife Trust of India (Kashmir Markhor Recovery Project)

 Akbar sadly passed away earlier this year.
 A mountaineer, a keen observer and a hardcore supporter of conservation, Akbar played a vital role in generating

 the first-ever baseline information about Markhor (species of mountain goat) in the landscape as part of the project team.

 The Kashmir Markhor Recovery project team recognised his potential and willingness to go beyond his daily job responsibilities; he was able to determine the sex and age of the Markhor from distance, a skill that had no parallel.
 Akbar helped implement anti-poaching, firefighting and many other community-based conservation programs and as a fatherly figure, guided many budding researchers to shape their conservation projects.